 PVA vs HIPS

 Another widely used soluble support material is HIPS.
 HIPS is used similarly as PVA, but it’s recommended for ABS.
-This type of support filament will be covered in another article.
+Read our guide to HIPS 3D printing to learn about the other filament type.

 Health & Safety